netappzone/futurama/README.md

 https://flutter.dev/

-To run the app:
+## To run the app:

-- update the dependencies by running flutter pub dev
+- update the dependencies by running `flutter pub dev`
-- use flutter run to run the project on your emulator
+- use `flutter run` to run the project on your emulator
-- use flutter build apk to build the app
+- use `flutter build apk` to build the app

+## Unit test
+- A simple unit test is created in test directory for demo purpose.
+- To execute the unit test, simply run `flutter test` in the terminal.

 # Project by: